MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 written in C++.

-With these new features, the `Get-Module` and `Import-Module` cmdlets become primary tools for managing heterogeneous enterprises that include Windows computers and computers that are running other operating systems.
+With these new features, the `Get-Module` and `Import-Module` cmdlets become primary tools for managing heterogeneous enterprises that include computers that run the Windows operating system and computers that run other operating systems.

-To manage remote Windows computers that have Windows PowerShell and Windows PowerShell remoting enabled, create a **PSSession** on the remote computer and then use the **PSSession** parameter of `Get-Module` to get the Windows PowerShell modules in the **PSSession**.
+To manage remote computers that run the Windows operating system that have PowerShell and PowerShell remoting enabled, create a **PSSession** on the remote computer and then use the **PSSession** parameter of `Get-Module` to get the PowerShell modules in the **PSSession**.
 When you import the modules, and then use the imported commands in the current session, the commands run implicitly in the **PSSession** on the remote computer.
 You can use this strategy to manage the remote computer.

-You can use a similar strategy to manage computers that do not have Windows PowerShell remoting enabled.
+You can use a similar strategy to manage computers that do not have PowerShell remoting enabled.
-These include computers that are not running the Windows operating system, and computers that have Windows PowerShell but do not have Windows PowerShell remoting enabled.
+These include computers that are not running the Windows operating system, and computers that have PowerShell but do not have PowerShell remoting enabled.

 Start by creating a CIM session on the remote computer.
 A CIM session is a connection to Windows Management Instrumentation (WMI) on the remote computer.